holstrater/holstrater.github.io/_posts/2020-05-18-pwstrength.ps1.md

 ## Final words

 Creating this script was a lot of fun and similar to my experience with the first Bash program I posted on this website.
 PowerShell is definitely something I'll keep coming back to, so I'm pretty sure I'll be posting more PS scripts on this website in the future.
-As always, my main goal here was to learn so if you have any suggestions, questions or comments in general, please let me know.
+As always, my main goal here was to learn so if you have any suggestions, questions or comments in general, let me know.
 They're more than welcome.

 ```powershell
 #Create password variables